DCAN-Labs/nhp-abcd-bids-pipeline/README.md

 Tag the internal-tools release and let it build.
 Then, go to: https://hub.docker.com/repository/docker/dcanlabs/external-software/nhp-abcd-bids-pipeline.
 Click on the "Builds" tab, then on "Trigger" for the build.

+### Additional Information:

+#### Outputs

+The outputs are organized in the following structure:

+output_dir/sub-id/ses-session/
+- files/
+- logs/

+##### files

+- T1w:  contains native space anatomical data as well as intermediate preprocessing files.
+- T1w/participantID: The participant ID folder within T1w is the FreeSurfer subject folder.
+- T2w:  contains native space anatomical data as well as intermediate preprocessing files.
+- MNINonLinear: contains the final space results of anatomy in 164k resolution.
+- MNINonLinear/Results: final space functional data.
+- MNINonLinear/fsaverage_32K: final space anatomy in 32k resolution, where
+functional data is ultimately projected.
+- task-taskname: these folders contain intermediate functional preprocessing files.
+- summary_DCANBOLDProc_ver/executivesummary: the .html file within can be opened for quality inspection of pipeline results.

+#### NOTE: about "MNINonLinear"

+The name of the "MNINonLinear" output directory was inherited from DCAN-HCP BIDS app / abcd-bids-pipeline, in which the standard output space is MNINonLinear.
+In this pipeline, images in the "MNINonLinear" directory are actually in MacaqueYerkes19 space.

+##### logs

+logs contains the log files for each stage.
+In the case of an error, consult these files in addition to the standard err/out of the app itself (by default this is printed to the command line).

+status.json codes:

+- unchecked: 999
+- succeeded: 1
+- incomplete: 2
+- failed: 3
+- not_started: 4

+#### Rerunning

+The --stage option exists so you can restart the pipeline in the case that it terminated prematurely.

+#### Misc.

+Temporary/Scratch space:  By default, everything is processed in the output folder.
+We may work on a more efficient use of disk space in the future, along with the ability to use a temporary file system mount for hot read/writes.

+software will resolve to using spin echo field maps if they are present, then gradient field maps, then None, consistent with best observed performances.
+Note that there are no errors or warnings if multiple modalities are present.

+For specified use of spin echo field maps, i.e. mapping a pair to each individual functional run, it is necessary to insert the "IntendedFor" field into the bids input sidecar jsons, which specifies a functional run for each field map.
+This field is explained in greater detail within the bids specification.

+In the case of multiband (fast TR) data, it is recommended to employ a band-stop filter to mitigate artifactually high motion numbers.
+The band-stop filter used on motion regressors prior to frame-wise displacement calculation has parameters which must be chosen based on subject respiratory rate.

+#### Some current limitations

+The ideal motion filtering parameters have not been robustly tested across repetition times or populations.
+Additionally, automatic reading of physio data from bids format has not yet been implemented, so the proper range should be decided upon carefully.

+software does not currently support dynamic acquisition parameters for a single modality (e.g. different phase encoding direction for 2 fmri).
+Other parameters would have to be processed by creating separate bids datasets for sessions with varied fmri parameters.